Eschatologue/CM_wiki/docs/lore/glossary.md

 ---

+### Spire

+*Entities*

+**Spires** are god-like, higher-dimensional beings embodying a single philosophical concept or path known as an *Ascent*.
+These beings construct stars, destroy worlds, and their very presence imprints itself upon reality.
+Despite their near-boundless power and authority, Spires are paradoxically constrained by the principles they represent, unable to act outside the bounds of their core essence.

+---

 ### Technomancy

 *School of Magic*

 **Technomancy** is a revolutionary school of magic that studies the interaction between non-Weave-based technology—primarily from London—and the Gallian standard of spellcasting.
 Although it promised a new era of magical advancement, the Gallian Imperial Court banned it for undisclosed reasons.
 The discipline was pioneered by the infamous Three Traitors: Grimwald Hialtisson (Dwarf, Myrkheim), Varlassan "Arthur" Lahti (High-Elf, London), and Évelyne Montagne (Human, Gallian).

+---

+### The Mist Veil

+*Phenomenon*

+The **Mist Veil** is a dense, white wall of mist surrounding the outer edge of Antares' primordial sea.
+Legends claim that beyond lies the resting place of the stars.
+Those who venture into the Mist Veil are never seen again, with one exception (see: *Karakorum: the Majapahit*).
+Its purpose—whether to keep inhabitants within or to bar something from entering Antares—remains unknown.

 ---